 - difficulty aligning repayment with income cycles

-This does not mean every borrower chooses the same structure, but repayment organization has become a major comparison factor.
+This does not mean every customer chooses the same structure, but repayment organization has become a major comparison factor.

 Why Installment Repayment Feels More Predictable

-When repayment amounts remain fixed throughout the term, borrowers usually find budgeting easier to organize.
+When repayment amounts remain fixed throughout the term, customers usually find budgeting straightforward to organize.

 Predictable installment structures help people: